allenchak/TM1650_STM8/README.md

 ===========

-**TM1650_STM8** is a library for the [Arduino](http://arduino.cc/) to interface with Seven Segment Display based on the TM1650 controller or compatibles (FD650B).
-This library support for STM8s under I2C interface.
+**TM1650_STM8** is a library for the [Arduino](http://arduino.cc/) to interface with Seven Segment Display based on the TM1650 controller or compatibles (FD650B) for [STM8s](https://github.com/tenbaht/sduino) under I2C interface.
 Due to the Flash memory size limitation, it does **NOT** support input features (keypress scan).

 This is a modified version of the [Mozz_TM1650 library](https://github.com/mozgy/Mozz_TM1650) written by [Mario Mikočević](https://github.com/mozgy).